 Cincinnati 5: Artists Impacting the Community

-Cincinnati 5: Artists Impacting the Communityis a new publication aimed at documenting 5 visual artists who promote and build the Cincinnati art community.
-To correspond with the release of the book, each artist will participate in an exhibition at Wave Pool, opening on February 20th, 7-10pm.
+Cincinnati 5: Artists Impacting the Community was a new publication aimed at documenting 5 visual artists who promote and build the Cincinnati art community.
+With the release of the book, each artist participated in an exhibition at Wave Pool, that openined on February 20th, 7-10pm.
 The book and exhibition were initiated and organized by artist Emily Moores.

 The selected artists include Future Retrieval (Katie Parker and Guy Michael Davis), Terence Hammonds, Pam Kravetz, Mark Patsfall, and Michael Stillion.
 The book includes a bio and interview with the each artist, exploring their practice and highlighting their connection to Cincinnati.
 Emily Moores states, "I would like to use the book and the exhibition to inform the Greater Cincinnati community of a sample of the amazing people living here."

 The book also includes an introduction by panelist Maria Seda-Reeder.
-The exhibition is co-curated by Emily Moores and Calcagno Cullen.
+The exhibition was co-curated by Emily Moores and Calcagno Cullen.

-The exhibition will run from February 20th – March 26th.
+The exhibition ran from February 20th – March 26th.